-Ethnicity, Reconciliation, & Justice
+Ethnicity, Reconciliation, and Justice

 In 28 hours I can be in Thailand.
 I just looked it up, thanks to the miracle of the Internet, although I use that term loosely (miracle, not Internet).
 Right this moment, I can book a flight from Chicago to Bangkok and be wheels-up to Thailand in six hours, carrying nothing with me except a messenger bag filled with beef jerky...